allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 }
 ```

-In additional we include also an external file **GebConfig.groovy** containing settings.
+In addition we also include an external file **GebConfig.groovy** containing settings.
 Of course we can set these
-settings in test class, but external file is the most popular solution.
+settings in a test class, but an external file is the most popular solution.

 ```java
 import org.openqa.selenium.firefox.FirefoxDriver